-- Introduction Short overview of the catchment including area covered, location, land and water use, number of water bodies, including any which are heavily modified or artificial, number of neighbouring coastal or transitional water bodies and any associated protected areas. - Map Shows the area covered by the catchment. - Catchment summary table Shows the classification (2008) of each water body in the catchment and the neighbouring coastal ones, whether they are heavily modified or artificial, water body identification number and water body category. - Protected areas table Shows the condition of the protected areas in or neighbouring the catchment. - Pressures, measures and objectives summary Section details the reasons why water bodies are currently at less than good ecological status (or ecological potential in the case of heavily modified water bodies), what the pressures are, the measures which are expected to alleviate the pressures and the date by which good ecological status (or ecological potential) may be reached.
-For water bodies currently at good ecological status or potential the objectives are noted as no deterioration by 2015.
-For protected areas not meeting the required standards the reasons, measures and objectives for improvement are also summarised.
+- Introduction Short overview of the catchment including area covered, location, land and water use, number of water bodies, including any which are heavily modified or artificial, number of neighbouring coastal or transitional water bodies and any associated protected areas. - Map Shows the area covered by the catchment. - Summary of water body classifications in the catchment - Summary of pressures affecting - Catchment summary table Shows the classification (2008) of each water body in the catchment, pressures affecting it, and measures to improve the water body.